artybandicoot/artybandicoot.github.io/about.md

 title: about
 permalink: /about/
 ---
-practicing art is a way for me to pay attention to the mysteries of life
+practicing art is a way for me to pay attention to the mystery and uncertainty of life

 i live on Whadjuk Nyungar Boodja (Perth, Western Australia)